 Standard 1.5.2 in effect provides that a substance used as a processing aid that contains novel DNA or novel protein is a GM food.
-In contrast to the generic exemption for listing processing aids, subsection 1.5.2-4(2) states that the information relating to foods produced using gene technology must include the statement 'genetically modified' in conjunction with the name of the GM food.
+Subsection 1.5.2-4(2) states that the information relating to foods produced using gene technology must include the statement 'genetically modified' in conjunction with the name of the GM food.
 Subsection 1.5.2-4(3) states that if the GM food is used as a processing aid, the information may be included in the statement of ingredients.